Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You don’t have to live with ankle pain.
-Depending on the severity of your problem, medication, bracing or surgery can help, says Robert Berry, DO, medical director of sports medicine at Baylor Regional Medical Center at Plano.
+Depending on the severity of your problem, medication, bracing or surgery can help, says Robert Berry, DO, medical director of sports medicine at Baylor Scott & White Medical Center - Plano.
 If the damage to your ankle is limited to a smaller area, conservative options such as anti-inflammatories and injections can help keep the pain under control.
 Bracing, which prevents the ankle joint from moving, can also work for some people.
 If your doctor recommends surgery, there are several options:

 Arthroscopy—this minimally invasive technique can remove damaged cartilage, bone spurs and scar tissue.